Do you have a health plan through your job? If you do, and it’s a FSA account – it’s probably going to expire soon!

 FSA’s are limited to $2550 per year per employer (if you are married your spouse can also up to $2550 in an FSA too)

-Generally, the FSA funds must be used within the plan year BUT employers can give up to 2.5 months extra to use up the funds in FSA —- Or (hopefully)you will be allowed to carry over $500 to the following year.
+Generally, the FSA funds must be used within the plan year BUT employers can give up to 2.5 months extra to use up the funds in FSA —- Or (hopefully) you will be allowed to carry over $500 into the following year.

 At the end of the year or grace period ( if grace periods are available to you), you will lose the money left in your FSA